 The riparian corridor habitat on WAFB was historically open and dynamic under the influence of floods, bison-grazing, and fire (Barlow and Knight 1999).
 The riparian corridor habitat became a center of human activity when the Base was first established as Fort D.A.
 Russell in 1867, the largest cavalry post in the United States.
-Historic uses of riparian habitat included livestock grazing, mowing, gardening on the Crow Creek flats (downstream from current Colorado butterfly plant habitat), training grounds, and recreation.
+Historic uses of riparian habitat included livestock grazing, mowing, gardening on the Crow Creek flats (downstream from current COBP plant habitat), training grounds, and recreation.
 Tons of hay were brought in, so the rangeland may never have been grazed by horses or any livestock except near buildings and corrals (Barlow and Knight 1999).
 Crow Creek was highly valued as a source of good-quality water.
 Trees planted around the fort buildings apparently spread to the nearby Crow Creek floodplain (Barlow and Knight 1999).
 Trees have flourished on Crow Creek over the decades, and beaver numbers have grown as a response.
 In 2011, beaver dams were removed throughout Crow Creek to prevent innundation of roads and recreational facilities, but beaver activity has changed channels and water tables in places.

 The fort was rededicated as Fort Francis E. Warren in 1930, in honor of Wyoming's first governor.
 The entire grounds, including riparian areas, were used for tank training in World War II.
 The Fort was transferred to the U.S. Air Force Base in 1947.
-Colorado butterfly plant was discovered on WAFB in 1981, and designation of a Colorado Butterfly Plant Research Natural Area (RNA) followed (Marriott and Jones 1988).
+COBP was discovered on WAFB in 1981, and designation of a Colorado Butterfly Plant Research Natural Area (RNA) followed (Marriott and Jones 1988).
+The full extent is currently treated as the "consultation zone" of WAFB (USDOD 2014).
 Agricultural uses that included hay leases were curtailed at about that time.
-A major goal of riparian management since then has been the maintenance of the Colorado butterfly plant population through control of noxious weed species and evaluating the need to control competition.
+A major goal of riparian management since then has been the maintenance of the COBP population through aggressive control of noxious weed species (USDOD 2014) and evaluating the need to control competition.
 There has been research on Canada thistle control (Floyd 1995b) and other vegetation management (Munk 1999, Munk et al. 2002, Burgess 2003, Burgess et al. 2005), multiple introductions of biocontrol agents, and goats brought in for weed control (2008, 2009, 2010) early in the growing season.